Cairnsfoot: Description

 Cairnsfoot is a two-storey rendered brick Victorian Italianate villa with gabled roof covered in slate tiles with verandah and balcony at front, with cast iron balustrades, posts, brackets and valences.
 A shallow bay window dominates the front with two rendered brick chimneys.
-An original timber back verandah with a shillion roof sits at the rear.
+An original timber back verandah with a skillion roof sits at the rear.
 An original gabled roof rendered brick outbuildings also sits on the site.
 Until the late 20th century the house had always been painted shades of pale grey, with darker grey marking out window details etc., and some cream details.

 The slate roof is hipped and a front gable contains a two-storey bay with segmental arched windows.
 The two storey verandah has been enclosed on the upper level.
 (RNE,1978).
 It features French windows onto ground floor verandah which also has thin columns.
 Four chimney pots on chimney.

 It was reported to be in excellent condition as at 4 May 2009, with original outbuildings, slate roof, chimneys, cast-iron balustrades, posts, brackets, valences, timber back verandah, doors and windows.
 It also retains its original garden setting.
 The interior has been substantially altered to accommodate a school.

 The four trees dating from 1884: two Norfolk Island pines (Araucaria heterophylla) and two evergreen magnolias/ bull bays (Magnolia grandiflora) are suffering due to too much paving close to their roots, reducing air and water supply.
 The pines have started to drop limbs.

 The site is zoned "Special Uses - School".